 As shown in Fig. \ref{fig:eps}, these composites are perfectly transparent (i.e., $\Im[\varepsilon_e^\perp]=0$) for a wide range of frequencies, as predicted by \eqref{eq:trans-regime}.
 At the edges of these transparency intervals, a discontinuous change occurs in $\Im[\varepsilon_e^\perp]$ with $k_1$ because the imaginary part is directly proportional to $\spD{2k_1}$; see $\Im[\F{k}]$ given in \eqref{eq:F-strat-Fourier}.
-In higher dimensions, however, such abrupt transitions become increasingly more difficult to achieve, as observed in Ref. \cite{torquato_nonlocal_2021}; see Sec.
-2 of \href{url}{Supplement 1} for detail.
+In higher dimensions, however, such abrupt transitions become increasingly more difficult to achieve, as observed in Ref. \cite{torquato_nonlocal_2021}; see Section 2 of \href{url}{Supplement 1} for detail.
 Figure \ref{fig:transparency} depicts how the predicted perfect transparency interval from \eqref{eq:trans-regime} varies with the phase contrast ratio $\varepsilon_2/\varepsilon_1$ for given values of $\chi$, $\phi_2$, and $\rho$.
 We numerically demonstrate that these predicted intervals are valid for $1<\varepsilon_2/\varepsilon_1 < 10$; see Fig. S3 of \href{url}{Supplement 1}.

-From our scaled approximation (\ref{eq:scaled-eps-eff-strat}), we also predict the \emph{normal} transmittance $T$ through a layered medium at $k_1$ by assuming that the system is a homogeneous slab of thickness $L$ with an effective dielectric constant $\fn{\varepsilon_e^\perp}{k_1}$ and is optically thin so that waves inside it can interfere coherently.
+From our scaled approximation [\eqref{eq:scaled-eps-eff-strat}], we also predict the \emph{normal} transmittance $T$ through a layered medium at $k_1$ by assuming that the system is a homogeneous slab of thickness $L$ with an effective dielectric constant $\fn{\varepsilon_e^\perp}{k_1}$ and is optically thin so that waves inside it can interfere coherently.
 To estimate $T$, we use an Airy formula \cite{yeh_optical_2005-1} of transmittance for a lossy homogeneous slab with absorption:

-where $r\equiv (1-\sqrt{\varepsilon_e^\perp})/(1+\sqrt{\varepsilon_e^\perp})$ and $t \equiv 2 /(1+\sqrt{\varepsilon_e^\perp})$, and $\varepsilon_e^\perp$ is given by the approximation (\ref{eq:scaled-eps-eff-strat}); see Sec.
-4 of \href{url}{Supplement 1} for results from \eqref{eq:eps-eff-strat_perp}.
+where $r\equiv (1-\sqrt{\varepsilon_e^\perp})/(1+\sqrt{\varepsilon_e^\perp})$ and $t \equiv 2 /(1+\sqrt{\varepsilon_e^\perp})$, and $\varepsilon_e^\perp$ is given by the approximation [\eqref{eq:scaled-eps-eff-strat}]; see Section 4 of \href{url}{Supplement 1} for results from \eqref{eq:eps-eff-strat_perp}.
 The electric field inside the dielectric layered media attenuates solely due to multiple scattering, but its effective behavior is identical to an exponentially damped wave due to absorption in a lossy homogeneous medium (see Fig. S2 of \href{url}{Supplement 1}).
-Hence, we expect our formula (\ref{eq:T}) to provide a good approximation of $T$.
+Hence, we expect \eqref{eq:T} to provide a good approximation of $T$.